Clairity Click-it and Bloomerang

 — Seth Godin

-And use some of the wisdom gleaned in this weeks issue of Clairity Click-it to help you.
-As always, a big thank you to my sponsor, Bloomerangfor making it possible for me to spend the hours of time hunting, gathering and choosing the resources I believe will be most useful to you.
-I’ve got a lot of great stuff for you this week, so let’s get right to it!
+As always, a big thank you to my sponsor, Bloomerang, for making it possible for me to spend the hours of time hunting, gathering and choosing the eclectic resources I believe will best meet the needs of the diverse range of folks who comprise the critically important social benefit sector.

 Claire